dataPipelineAU/jwebsite/_posts/2016-02-17-Fraud-Detection.markdown

 The Australian Tax Office is building (and using) systems that model the behaviour of taxpayers, and using those models to look for abnormal behaviour.
 This includes how taxpayers interact.
 In the past, this would be seen as "too large" a problem, which is why the tax office has focused on different types of taxpayers (such as tradies) in different years, rather than everyone, every year.
-However, I see that very quickly (say, 5 years), organisations like the ATO would be able model significant portions of Australia's economy, leading to a situation where tax fraud is very difficult to hide.
+However, I see that very quickly (say, 5 years), organisations like the ATO would be able to model significant portions of Australia's economy, leading to a situation where tax fraud is very difficult to hide.

 <h3>Human-Algorithm Interaction</h3>